-The observer is the person who sees the behavior and might choose different behaviors if they see the model suffer from that choice.
-They may choose the same behavior, if there are no negative consequences because they've learned that the behavior is okay.
+The observer is the person who sees the behavior and might choose different ones if they see the model experience negative consequences from that choice.
+They may choose the same behavior if there are no negative consequences because they've learned that the behavior is okay, or even beneficial.

 What Is Social Learning?

-Social learning is a type of learning in which people learn in a social context through modeling, observing, and mimicking the behavior of others.
+Social learning is a type of learning in which people learn in a public context by observing and mimicking the behavior of others.
 Social learning is a process that includes cognitive, social, and behavioral elements.
 Most behavior is learned socially through observations of others.

 What Is Observational Learning?

-There's some confusion about the meaning of negative reinforcement.
-To set the record straight, the difference between reinforcement and punishment, two central principles in education and behavior theory, is that reinforcement is done to increase a behavior, while punishment is done to decrease a behavior.
+There's some confusion about the definition of negative reinforcement.
+The difference between reinforcement and punishment, two central principles in education and behavior theory, is that reinforcement aims to increase a behavior, while punishment seeks to decrease it.
 This is true of both positive and negative reinforcement.
-With negative reinforcement, a stimulus that once caused avoidance is removed, so that the person no longer avoids doing the behavior; therefore, the behavior increases.
+With negative reinforcement, a perceived aversive stimulus that once caused avoidance is removed.
+As a result, the student or individual no longer avoids doing the behavior, and the behavior increases.
 In punishment, the goal is to decrease the behavior.
 When the behavior happens, it's followed by a consequence they don't like, such as a lesson or reprimand.
 This causes the person to avoid the behavior in the future.

 Positive And Negative Punishment

 There are also two kinds of punishment: positive and negative.
-Positive punishment happens in this way: The person does a behavior; they're punished by getting some consequence they don't want, which can affect their future behavior.
-They stop doing that behavior.
-So in positive punishment bad behavior gets a bad result.
+With positive punishment, the person acts out, and they're punished by getting some consequence they don't want, which can affect their future behavior.
+They stop doing that behavior as a result.
+So, in positive punishment, bad behavior gets a bad result.